V-I Characteristics of SCR | Modes of Operation of SCR

 Reverse Blocking Mode of SCR

-When we connect the SCR in reverse bias- when the anode is negative with respect to the cathode, the device remains in an off state because junction J1 and J3 are in reverse bias while junction J2 is forward bias.
+When we connect the SCR in reverse bias- when the anode is negative with respect to the cathode- the device remains in an off state because junctions J1 and J3 are in reverse bias while junction J2 is forward bias.
 The SCR acts as two diodes connected in the series with a reverse bias applied across it.
 The device offers very high resistance.

 reverse blocking mode of scr

-The SCR can be turned on if the voltage across anode to cathode is above the reverse breakdown voltage of the device.
+The SCR can be turned on if the voltage across the anode to the cathode is greater than the device’s reverse breakdown voltage.

 reverse breakover voltage- vi characteristics of scr